30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 Many of these companies are still growing and are not profitable for Alphabet (yet).

-The revenue for this segment grew by 53.85% over a year, rising from $130 million in the first quarter of 2020 to $200 million in the first quarter of 2021.
-This accounted for 0.36% of Google’s overall revenue in that quarter.
+The revenue for this segment grew by 47.67% over a year, rising from $193 million in the first quarter of 2023.
+This accounted for 1.04% of Google’s overall revenue in that quarter.

-In 2020, YouTube’s worldwide advertising revenues surpassed $19.77 billion.
-This is a substantial increase in 2019’s $15.15 billion.
-YouTube’s annual advertising revenue has increased steadily over the past few years.
-It has more than doubled between 2017 and 2020.
+In 2023, YouTube’s worldwide advertising revenues surpassed $7.7 billion with an increment of 10.5%.
+YouTube’s annual advertising revenue has increased steadily over the past few years

 But can YouTube make money for Google?